-As at 31 December 2017, the Company had $\pounds 25.9$ million (2016 - $\pounds 4.7$ million) held as cash and cash equivalents with banking counterparties.
-The majority of these accounts are held in GBP, with a small balance held in EUR.
-All accounts are held in the UK.
+As at 31 December 2018, the Company had £15.7 million (2017 - £25.7 million) held as cash and cash equivalents with banking counterparties.
+The majority of these accounts are held in GBP, with a small balance held in EUR and RON.
+Most accounts are held in the UK, with RON accounts held in Romania.
 The non-GBP balances are translated into GBP at the balance sheet closing rate.